FineUploader/fine-uploader/readme.md

 ### Internet Explorer Limitations ###

 IE continues to lag _far_ behind all other browsers in terms of features.
-IE10 is supposed to, finally, start to compete existing modern browsers.
+IE10 is supposed to, finally, start to compete with existing modern browsers.
 For those of you with customers suffering with IE9 and older, here are some of the limitations you may want to be aware of when using Fine Uploader:

 <table>